Implementation

 Complete Apple Pay In-App Provisioning

-For completion of provisioning MeaPushProvisioning class provides completeOemTokenization method.
-This method exchanges Apple certificates and signature with Issuer Host.
+To complete provisioning, use the MeaPushProvisioning class's completeOemTokenization method.
+This method exchanges Apple certificates and signature with the Issuer Host.

-Delegate should implement PKAddPaymentPassViewControllerDelegate protocol to call completeOemTokenization:completionHandler: method, once the data is exchanged PKAddPaymentPassRequest is passed to the handler to add the payment card to Apple Wallet.
-In the end and delegate method is invoked to inform you if request has succeeded or failed.
+Your delegate should implement the PKAddPaymentPassViewControllerDelegate protocol to call completeOemTokenization:completionHandler:.
+After the data exchange, PKAddPaymentPassRequest gets passed to the handler to add the payment card to Apple Wallet.
+A delegate method then tells you whether the request succeeded or failed.

 func addPaymentPassViewController(_ controller: PKAddPaymentPassViewController,